datacamp-content-public/courses-intro-to-python-beta/chapter4.md

 xp: 100
 ```

-Linear regression might not be the best tool to model certain (other than shares) types of data.
-For example, is we are modeling count data (e.g. number of times a consumer has visited a particular website), OLS might predict that this number is -3.
+Linear (and generalized linear) regression might not be the best tool to model certain other types of data (even besides shares).
+For example, if we are modeling count data (e.g. number of times a consumer has visited a particular website), OLS might predict that this number is -3.
 This is not possible, clearly.

 Other types of generalized linear models take into account of the count nature of the data.